hai-vr/av3-animator-as-code/MigratingFromV0ToV1.md

-Migrating from V0 to V1
+Migrating AnimatorAsCode from V0 to V1
 ======

+TODO: Fix mixed Linear/Easing curve generator???
+TODO: Fix undo slow operations (ask bd?)

 AnimatorAsCode V1 introduces the following main breaking changes:
 - VRChat Avatars is now an optional dependency.
 AnimatorAsCode can now be used in non-VRChat projects.